dougmiller/theMetaCityArticles/lets-make-a-terrible-image-processing-pipeline.md

     done
 ```

-As mentioned previously, we are woatchign for files both copied in and also moved in.
+As mentioned previously, we are watching for files both copied in and also moved in.
 Formatter is the next step in the process.
-The `cp` line takes the original file and copies it to the end of the process as an unmolested original, the dropped file then enteres into the foratting process.
+The `cp` line takes the original file and copies it to the end of the process as an unmolested original, the dropped file then enters into the formatting process.

 ### Formatter